 The Parent PLUS Loan is a loan parents may borrow on behalf of their dependent student.
 The federal government defines a parent as a natural or adoptive mother or father, or legal guardian (which may include a stepparent).
-This funding is through the Federal government and the student must have a completed FAFSA on file.
+This funding is through the federal government and the student must have a completed FAFSA on file.
 Students must be making Satisfactory Progress with NMU and enrolled at least half time (6 credit hours per semester).
-The Parent PLUS Loan has a 7.9% fixed interest rate.
+The Parent PLUS Loan has a 7% fixed interest rate for loans disbursed between July 1, 2017 and June 30, 2018.
 The amount requested will be limited by cost of attendance limits minus all other aid received.
-In order to apply for a Parent PLUS loan a parent must have a federal PIN.
-If a parent does not have a PIN or does not remember their PIN, please visit http://www.pin.ed.gov to either apply or request a duplicate.
+In order to apply for a Parent PLUS loan a parent must have a Federal Student Aid ID (FSA ID).
+If a parent does not have a FSA ID or does not remember their FSA ID, please visit http://fsaid.ed.gov to either apply or request a duplicate.

 Additional information, as well as a link to the electronic PLUS Loan Application, can be accessed through the links below: